marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 - unused debug pages with critical information ("/hidden");

-- disabled good security features like http.cors() and certain http.header().;
+- disabled good security features like http.cors() and certain http.header(). options;

 - unpatched tools in use ("potential" CMS);

-- default SQL/hibernate console is opened;
+- default SQL/hibernate console is opened (internally);

 - is not properly handling crash-situation;